Quality Rating 5: Learning Materials

 Support Children of all Abilities

-Ensuring that every child has access to materials that support his or her ability is important when selecting toys and equipment.
+Ensuring that every child has access to materials that support his or her ability is important when selecting toys and materials.
 Some children may be able to hold a regular cup, while others may need cups with handles.
 Traditional scissors may be appropriate for children with more experience, and spring scissors may help other children develop these skills.
 Assess and observe each child and ensure that materials and equipment allow all children to fully participate successfully in all aspects of your program.

 What does the documentation look like?